-Alstom has supplied of its complete product portfolio in China, from locomotives (since 1958), EMU high speed train (since 2004) to metropolis (since 1999) and tramways (since 2015), from signaling solutions to components and services.
+Alstom has supplied of its complete product portfolio in China, from locomotives (since 1958), EMU high speed train (since 2004) to Metropolis (since 1999) and tramways (since 2015), from signalling solutions to components and services.

 The first railway contract Alstom won in 1958 was a locomotive contract, supplying 25 locomotives to Baocheng Line, the first electrified railway in China.
 Since then, Alstom has supported its partners and customers to build over 950 locomotives in China, including 150 “8K” double BoBo locomotives in 1980s, 500 Coco (Prima T6) and 180 double-Bobo (Prima T8) in the recent decade.
 “8K” locomotive has attracted a large number of admirers in China, being regarded as one of the best locomotives in China with great performance and reliability.

 In 2004, in the context of Chinese “introducing, digesting, absorbing, and re-innovation of advanced technology from foreign suppliers” policy, Alstom won its first high speed train project in China, supporting Changchun Railway Vehicles Company to develop high speed trains (CRH5) platform.
 So far, around 200 high speed trains have been built in China with Alstom’s technology.
 Alstom continues supplying core components and repair parts to high speed trains in China nowadays.